icgc-argo/argo-docs/docs/release-notes/data-releases.md

 #### New Updates

-Data Release 8.0 includes new clinical and molecular data Mutographs ([MUTO-INTL](https://www.icgc-argo.org/page/99/mutographs)) and Polyethnic-1000 ([P1000-US](https://www.icgc-argo.org/page/115/p-1000)).
+Data Release 8.0 includes new clinical and molecular data from the Mutographs ([MUTO-INTL](https://www.icgc-argo.org/page/99/mutographs)) and Polyethnic-1000 ([P1000-US](https://www.icgc-argo.org/page/115/p-1000)).

 This release includes: